jtl-software/connector-documentation/tutorial/category-controller.rst

 Category controller
 ===================

-Category controller is one of many main controllers.
-Others are for example: Product, Manufacturer, Customer, CustomerOrder etc. you can find them in :ref:`features matrix <features-matrix>`.
+Category controller is one of main controllers (objects).
+Others are for example: Product, Manufacturer, Customer, CustomerOrder etc. you can find them in :ref:`data models <data-models>`.
 Category controller implementation in example connector contain of all basic methods that can be called:

 .. note::